Who are my elected officials?

 How do I find my Elected Officials?

-You can find your Local or County officials, Governor, and President with a simple online search that includes your town or county.
+You can find your Local or County officials, Governor, or President, with a simple online search that includes your town or county, and state.

-To find your State Legislators or Congress members it’s easier if you know your District numbers.
+To find your State Legislators or Congress members you can try a simple search, but your voting District numbers provide the best results.

-If you are a registered voter you can find your district numbers on your sample ballot in My Voter Record, on the NJ.gov voter portal.
-If you haven’t signed up it’s a great tool to see all the information you need, and your voting history.
+If you are a registered voter your Voting District numbers are listed on your sample ballot and in your information in My Voter Record, on the NJ.gov voter portal.
+My Voter Record is a great tool for reviewing all of your voter information and your voting history.
 You can also track when your vote was counted.

-If you are not yet registered to vote, you can use one of the portals linked below.
+If you want to find your Voting District, and are not yet registered to vote, you can use one of the portals linked below.

 What do these Elected Officials do?

-We think our, In a Nutshell series can help.
+Our, In a Nutshell series is here to help.

 And we’re constantly working on this section so keep checking in.
-If you want to know what different Elected Officials do, just click on the link for a description In a Nutshell with good links for more information if you need it.
+If you want to know what different Elected Officials do, just click on the link for a description with good links for more information if you need it.